-You have a great product idea that you want to bring to the world.
+You want to bring that idea to the world.
 You are full of passion and excitement, you stay up all night thinking about the impact this will have.
 You dream of running your own company, raising funds, hitting the jackpot of a successful exit.

 But you have read about the slim chances of success.
 What if you invest all that time and effort, spend all that money to develop and market your product, finally launch, and nobody buys it?
 What does it take to even get to that point?
+Fortunately the Lean Startup Methodology provides the answer.
 Each startup stage has distinct priorities and presents its own challenges.
 How do strategy and tactics change as the startup evolves?

 This is the initial stage of a startup.
 There are plenty of ideas and excitement.
 It is often unclear which of these ideas has the best chances of becoming a great product and a successful business.
 There is minimal data to support assumptions.
 Capital is usually limited or nonexistent.
 The company wants to raise money but convincing investors is difficult due to the high risk.